ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 *   Only self contained dockers can be run on Polly.
 A self contained docker is one which has the code to get input files as well as upload output files back contained in the docker.

 *   Public as well as private dockers are supported.
-In order to run private dockers, “secret” should be passed as a key in the .json file.
+In order to run private dockers, “secret” should be passed as a key in the JSON file.
 If your private dockers are on Polly itself, you don't require to generate this secret.

 *   To get the secret key for the private docker, the following steps need to be followed.

-    *   For MacOS, you need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory “/Users/< username >/.docker”.
+    *   For MacOS, you need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory `/Users/< username >/.docker`.

     *   You need to be logged in to DockerHub or ECR through the terminal.
 If not, you will need to log in.

-    *   Run the command sudo polly on the Terminal.
+    *   Run the command `sudo polly` on the Terminal.

     *   Select the option miscellaneous followed by create secret for docker.

-    *   Provide the path to the docker config file (the usual path for docker config is /Users/< username >/.docker/config.json in Mac and /home/< username >/.docker/config.json in Linux).
+    *   Provide the path to the docker config file (the usual path for docker config is `/Users/< username >/.docker/config.json` in Mac and `/home/< username >/.docker/config.json` in Linux).
 Relative paths are not supported.

     *   Select the account in which the docker to be run is present.

-    *   Copy the long text string (secret key) output to the json file in the key “secret”.
+    *   Copy the long text string (secret key) output to the JSON file in the key “secret”.

 <pre><code>{
   "cpu": 1,